filipemerker/flatlist-performance-tips/README.md

     }
 ```

+### Use cached optimized images
+I personally use [react-native-fast-image](https://github.com/DylanVann/react-native-fast-image) from [@DylanVann](https://github.com/DylanVann).
+Every image in your list is a `new Image()` instance.
+The faster it reaches the `loaded` hook, the faster your Javascript thread will be free again.

 ### Use getItemLayout
 You can set the `getItemLayout` to your `FlatList` component.
 If all your list item components have the same height (or width, for a horizontal list), passing this prop removes the need for your `FlatList` to dynamically calculate it every time.
 This is a very desirable optimization technique and if your components have dynamic size, and you really need performance, consider asking your design team if they may think of a redesign in order to perform better.
 Your method should look like this, for items with height of, say, `70`: